 - Subject to the monitoring and rescindment processes.

 When using offerings from multiple approved providers, the program must discontinue use of any provider that fails to maintain its approved status.
 When using a single approved provider, the district online program's approval status will be directly tied to that of the provider they are using.
 Any change in the course provider's approval status will also apply to the district’s program unless another approved provider’s offerings can be substituted.

 Any local modifications to a provider’s content, instruction, and/or systems would disqualify the district’s program from earning or maintaining its OSPI approval.

 Applicant acknowledges that in the event the approval of a sourcing provider is rescinded, the applying program's approval will preclude them from continuing to use courses offered by the rescinded provider.

 Applicant certifies that only approved online providers will supply the program's online content and that all of the program’s offerings are from approved providers.
-If, in addition to using the OSPI approved providers, the program develops courses, then those newly developed courses would be subject to OSPI approval.
+If, in addition to using the OSPI approved providers, the program develops courses, then those newly developed courses may be subject to OSPI's full approval.

 By agreeing to this assurance and disclosing the name of the approved provider(s) the applicant is working with, the applicant is providing sufficient evidence to meet the approval requirements outlined in WAC 392-502-030.

 Applicant certifies that approved online provider(s) will supply the program's learning management system(s).